Nigel was ever at the forefront of experimentation, exploration and exciting ventures...

 Nigel was one of the visionaries based at the infamous 101 Cromwell Road.
 David Gale wrote in The Independent "our preternaturally cool friend Nigel was running the hipster equivalent of an arty salon.
 Between our place and his, there passed the cream of London alternative society - poets, painters, film-makers, charlatans, activists, bores and self-styled visionaries"

-His vibrant and colourful character as well as his witty and intelligent words, will be sadly missed.
+His vibrant and colourful character will be missed, but his witty and intelligent words, will live on.